php-fig/fig-standards/proposed/package-oriented-autoloader.md

   MUST be followed by zero or more sub-namespace names, and MUST end in a class name.

-- Each namespace prefix of asbolute class names MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.
+- The namespace prefix of an asbolute class name MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.